mapbox/batfish/README.md

 The CLI has three commands:

--   `start`: Start a development server.
+-   `start`: Start a development server and watch files for changes, rebuilding and refreshing as needed.
 -   `build`: Build the static site.
 -   `serve-static`: Serve the static site.